Nancy Drew: Last Train to Blue Moon Canyon

 Last Train to Blue Moon Canyon is the 13th installment in the Nancy Drew point-and-click adventure game series by Her Interactive.
 The game is available for play on Microsoft Windows platforms.
 It has an ESRB rating of E for moments of mild violence and peril.
 Players take on the first-person view of fictional amateur sleuth Nancy Drew and must solve the mystery through interrogation of suspects, solving puzzles, and discovering clues.
-There are two levels of gameplay, Junior and Senior detective modes, each offering a different difficulty level of puzzles and hints, however neither of these changes affect the actual plot of the game.
-The game is loosely based on a book entitled Mystery Train.
+There are two levels of gameplay, Junior and Senior detective modes, each offering a different difficulty level of puzzles and hints, however neither of these changes affect the plot of the game.
+The game is loosely based on the book Mystery Train.

 Plot

-The Hardy Boys have invited Nancy Drew to join them on a train trip hosted by Lori Girard, a wealthy, young socialite.
-Lori has gathered the best detectives, researchers, and investigators in the country to help her solve the mystery of what happened to Jake Hurley, the man who originally owned the train.
+The Hardy Boys have invited Nancy Drew to join them on a train trip to Colorado hosted by Lori Girard, a wealthy, young socialite.
+Lori has invited the Hardy Boys along with ghost-hunting television personality John Grey, police detective Tino Balducci, and historical romance novelist Charleena Purcell to help her solve the mystery of what happened to Jake Hurley, the man who originally owned the train.
 One day in 1903, the train was found in Blue Moon Canyon, Nevada with only the dead engineer on board.
 Jake Hurley was never seen again.
-As soon as the train takes off, Lori Girard mysteriously vanishes from the train.
-Nancy needs to find Lori and solve the mystery of Jake Hurley's disappearance.
+It is rumored that he had found one of the most valuable gold mines in the world and that his wife, Camille, who had previously died on board, has haunted the train for centuries.

+As soon as the train takes off, Lori mysteriously disappears.
+After consulting with the other passengers and solving puzzles, Nancy eventually finds her in the train's caboose, having faked her own disappearance by utilizing a secret entrance behind a bookshelf in the dining car.
+Lori was hoping that any person smart enough to find her would also be able to lead the crew to Jake Hurley's lost mine.
+She gives Nancy a letter written by Jake Hurley to his niece with clues on how to find the location of the mine.